LevensteinLab/pRNN/docs/dataloader.rst

 Dataloaders for pRNN Training
 =============================

 Here, we will discuss how to use the Dataloader.
+The Dataloader is a tool you can use to load a set of precomputed trajectories (i.e. sequences of observations and actions).
+This promises to save a significant amount of time because batching can be used at training time, and the agent doesn't need to interact with the environment at every time step.
+However, if your agent requires online learning and/or has a nonrandom policy, this will not work.

 The environment is passed into the function that creates a DataLoader, and it automatically gets added to the environment.
 There are options to generate a trajectory (i.e. a sequence of actions & observations), or load from a provided path.
 Below is an example of this.
-First we import the tools to create a dataloader.
+First, we import the tools to create a dataloader.

 .. code-block:: python